Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider

-We used the values obtained in ~\cite{Papaefstathiou_2021}, in which nearly identical constraints were applied with minor variations.
+We used the values obtained in Ref.~\cite{Papaefstathiou_2021}, in which nearly identical constraints were applied with minor variations.
 In this study, valid points satisfying the sphaleron condition $\frac{v_c}{T_c}> 1$ were obtained through a scan using the \texttt{PhaseTracer} package~\cite{athron2020phasetracer}, which tracks vacuum evolution by evaluating the thermal integral of Eq.~\eqref{fullv} numerically by employing the methods described in ~\cite{fowlie2018fast,wainwright2012cosmotransitions}, rather than the HTE approximation discussed in the previous calculations to obtain an approximate understanding of xSM.
 Furthermore, the ranges of the ``portal'' coupling $\lambda_{hs}$, and singlet quartic coupling $\lambda_s$, were set to be quite loose in \cite{Papaefstathiou_2021}, as listed in Table~\ref{parameterspace}.
-The rationale behind this approach is that for colliders to exclude the possibility of a strong first-order EWP, the candidate parameter space points should be relatively broad.
+The rationale behind this approach is that for colliders to exclude the possibility of a strong FOEWPT (SFOEWPT), the candidate parameter space points should be relatively broad.

 The values of the $\lambda_{hs}$ coupling control the shift in the quadratic correction on $C$ from the SM expectation, and consequently improve the sphaleron condition.
 However, this raises concerns regarding the validity of the perturbative expansion and its sensitivity to theoretical uncertainties related to the scale and gauge dependencies of the thermal parameters.
-This consideration is crucial not only for analyzing specific points but also for comprehending the parameter space \cite{lewicki2024impacttheoreticaluncertaintiesmodel,gould2023higherorderscosmologicalphase}.
+This consideration is crucial not only for analyzing specific points, but also for comprehending the parameter space \cite{lewicki2024impacttheoreticaluncertaintiesmodel,gould2023higherorderscosmologicalphase}.
 According to \cite{Papaefstathiou_2021}, the dominant uncertainty originates from the slow convergence of perturbation theory which is manifested in the dependence on an arbitrary renormalization scale.
-We follow \cite{Papaefstathiou_2021} and define a conservative point as a point that admits an SFOEWPT for a full order of magnitude variation of the RG scale, whereas a liberal point is one that admits an SFOEWPT for particular choices of the scale [Check \cite{Papaefstathiou_2021} for more details].
+We follow Ref.~\cite{Papaefstathiou_2021} and define a ``conservative'' point as a point that admits an SFOEWPT for a group of eight scale and gauge variations, with at least one of these variations possessing a Higgs field vev within $246 \pm 30$~GeV, that also corresponds to a transition to the absolute (i.e.\ deepest) minimum of the potential.
+On the other hand a ``liberal'' point satisfies SFOEWPT for one of the eight scale and gauge variations and the Higgs vev condition for any other.
+See Ref.~\cite{Papaefstathiou_2021} for further details.